 A segment is a subset of a list.
-You can use segmentation to target any fixed data held against a contact, such as those who may be interested in a particular sport, we'll soon be expanding it to cover data such as opens/clicks too.
+You can use segmentation to target any fixed data held against a contact, such as those who may be interested in a particular sport or those who haven't opened your previous campaign.

 A segment can be created on: